 - 36.3MP full-frame CMOS sensor with no AA filter (D800E has effects of AA filter 'canceled')

-- 5fps maximum shooting in FX mode (compared to 4fps in D800/E)
+- 5 fps maximum shooting rate in FX (compared to 4fps in D800/E)

-- New 'Group Area AF' mode (5 AF points can act together)
+- New 'Group Area AF' mode (5 AF points can act together with equal priority)

 - New 'highlight-weighted' metering option (to preserve highlight detail in contrasty scenes)

 - 1080/60p movie recording with built-in stereo mic (compared to 1080/30p with monaural audio)

 - Live View magnified view is far more detailed, allowing for accurate manual focus

 - 3.2" 1,229k-dot RGBW LCD screen (compared to 3.2" 921k-dot RGB)

 - Power aperture available while shooting video to SD/CF card (compared to only when using HDMI)

 - The ability to record to memory card while simultaneously outputting video over HDMI